fisodd/www-fisodd-com/content/post/coding-style.rst

    even within single-author projects |...|

-Any code that lives to see the end of the day, will live far longer than originally imagined.
+Any code that lives to see the end of the day, will probably live far longer than originally imagined.
 Also any code that lasts longer than a day is quite likely to be read by humans\ [*]_ more often than it will be parsed by compilers.